ACT Book of the Year (1993 + )

 Winning and highly commended poems are published in ACTWrite, the newsletter of the ACT Writers Centre and on the centre's website with the author's permission.
 Copies of ACTWrite are available at the ACT Heritage Library, shelf location H A 820.3 ACTW.

-List of winners and some winning entries on the ACT Writers Centre website
+List of winners and some winning entries may be found the ACT Writers Centre website.

-ACT Writers Centre Marjorie Graber-McInnis Short Story Award (2001? + )
+ACT Writers Centre Marjorie Graber-McInnis Short Story Award (circa 2001 + )

 The Marjorie Graber-McInnis Short Story award is administered by the ACT Writers Centre.
 It was established by Don McInnis to commemorate the wife of his wife, Marjorie, a local short story writer who passed away on 25 September 1997.

-List of winners, shortlist and text of some winning entries on the ACT Writers Centre website
+List of winners, shortlist and some winning entries on the ACT Writers Centre website

 Canberra Critics Circle Award (1991 + )